alerque/picue/README.md

         unzip archlinux-hf-2013-02-11.zip
         dd bs=1M if=archlinux-hf-2013-02-11.img of=/dev/sdX

-3. Put the SD card in your Pi and boot it up
+3. Put the SD card in your Pi and boot it up.

 4. Login via ssh or console